nextcashtech/bitcoin_docs/authentication.md

 The client then must calculate the SHA256 hash of this message using the following data:

 ```
+	Identifier - string "AUTH" (this ensures the signature is specific to authentication)
 	PublicKey - 33 byte compressed value
 	Nonce - 32 bytes
 	Issued - 8 byte little endian
 	Expiry - 8 byte little endian
 ```

-The client then must sign this hash with the private key of the account key provided in the initial request and post that with an HTTP POST request to the same URL `https://<hostname><path_prefix>/auth/<account_key>`.
+The client then must sign this hash with the private key of the account key provided in the initial request and post that with an HTTP POST request to the same path specified in the service definition that is provided by the service.
 The body of the request can be JSON or BSOR with the corresponding HTTP header `Content-Type` value. `application/json` for JSON or `application/octet-stream` for BSOR.

 This is the body structure of the HTTP POST request: